dolcalmi/bower-stellar-auth-client/README.md

-# bower-stellar-auth-client
+# stellar-auth-client for Bower

-Packaged version of stellar-auth-client for front-end development.
+Packaged version of [stellar-auth-client](https://github.com/dolcalmi/stellar-auth-client) for front-end development.